grafana/grafana/contribute/backend/services.md

 ## Methods

 Any public method of a service should take `context.Context` as its first argument.
-If the method calls the bus, propagate other services or the database context, if possible.
+If the method calls the bus, it will propagate other services or the database context, if possible.